ViRGIS-Team/pdal-upm/README.md

 | 3.1.1   | 3.1.0   |
 | 3.1.100 | 3.1.1.  |

+## A note about Upgrading

+Unity is a bit "graby" about DLLs and SOs.
+Once it is loaded it keeps a hardlink to the DLL and does not like changing.
+This means that for this package, once you have upgraded to a new version of the UPM package you will, usually, need to restart the Unity Editor for the change to work.

 ## Developement and Use in the player

 > NOTE - For the avoidance of doubt, conda is NOT required on machines running the distributed application.
 The required libraries are automatically included in the distribution package created by Unity